 A few weeks back I got a box of fabulous housewares from Fab.com.
 My bestie works for them and she had a great idea, I was to write up a fall theme recipe they could share in their newsletter, photographed of course with said housewares.
 I was in!
-For one, I love everything they sell, second, how awesome that my job was able to let me collaborate with sister from another mister.
-I hope you love these low carb spiced pumpkin muffins!
+For one, I love everything they sell, second, how awesome that my job was able to let me collaborate with a sister from another mister.
+I hope you love these low-carb spiced pumpkin muffins!

-Copper flatware, luminescent green mixing bowls, stylish placemats and fun party hosting pieces like smiley face cutting board and “Use In Event of Guests” plates!
+Copper flatware, luminescent green mixing bowls, stylish placemats,$ and fun party hosting pieces like smiley face cutting board and “Use In Event of Guests” plates!
 Seriously, I was drooling over these items and I’m sure you’ll recognize them from my stories and photos.
 So beautiful!
 I immediately put them to use in my cooking and photography.
 What I love most about the pieces is that they are the perfect combination of stylish and functional!
 I’ve linked the items above (not affiliate links), because I’ve already had some questions on where I got these fabulous items.
-Not to mention they photographed beautifully with these low carb spiced pumpkin muffins!
+Not to mention they photographed beautifully with these low-carb spiced pumpkin muffins!

 Not only was my recipe to be disseminated to their 1 million+ subscribers (oh my!), but they interviewed me for the piece too.
 The questions were very good and really got me thinking about what inspires me!
 The whole thing was so fun and I look forward to more opportunities like this one.